Community Briefs

 Community Organizations

 Each member of the Alliance of Genocide Victim Communities is from a community that has experienced genocide.
-Currently, our membership includes representatives from Hazara, Rwandan, Tamil, Tigrayan, Tibetan and Uyghur communities.
+Currently, our membership includes representatives from Hazara, Rohingya, Rwandan, Tamil, Tigrayan, Tibetan, Uyghur and Yazidi communities.

 To learn more about our communities, check out this list of organizations that work tirelessly to raise awareness about the most critical issues our communities face, provide support to victims and survivors, advocate for justice and accountability, and promote peace and reconciliation.